Project? Lagoons Creek rehabilitation

 The construction of the two large wetlands and meandering creek channel have also been completed.

-Moving forward, the installation of large root balls will offer complex habitats for juvenile and small-bodied fish to hide and for large predators to feed.
+The installation of large root balls will offer complex habitats for juvenile and small-bodied fish to hide and for large predators to feed.

 Endemic native plants are still to be planted.
 These will offer shade and habitat.